Photo by Nina Robinson/The Verbatim Agency/Getty Images

 - What’s the difference between emergency contraception (EC) and medication abortion?

 EC is a form of birth control that prevents pregnancy after unprotected sex.
 It can be taken up to five days after unprotected sex.
 EC doesn’t end a pregnancy and won’t work if you’re pregnant.
-EC can be purchased over the counter.
-Medication abortion ends a pregnancy.
-It can be prescribed up to 10 weeks into pregnancy.
-Unlike EC, medication abortion can’t be obtained over the counter and can only be dispensed by a clinician.[7]
+Some types of EC, like Plan B One-Step, can be purchased over the counter; others, like ella, require a prescription.

-The most common reasons people obtaining abortions in the U.S. give for having an abortion are the need to care for existing children, financial concerns about having a child, work or school commitments, concerns about their relationship, or becoming a single parent.[8]
+People have abortions for all sorts of reasons, and many have more than one.
+The most common reasons people give are the need to care for existing children, financial concerns about having a child, work or school commitments, concerns about their relationship, or becoming a single parent.[14]
+No one should be judged or punished for having an abortion.

 - Why do people have abortions later in pregnancy?